HusseinDStudy/new_adopte1etudiant/docs/User-Manual.md

 # User Manual

-Welcome to the AdopteUnEtudiant platform!
+Welcome to the Adopte1Etudiant platform!
 This guide will walk you through the features of the application and how to use them effectively, whether you are a student looking for opportunities or a company searching for talent.

 ---